Naayak: Plot

-Cherry learns the story of his look–alike.
-Siddharth visits his sister's house in Kolkata after passing IIT in Delhi.
-He shares a strong bond of love and affection with his sister, her husband, and his sister-in-law Nandini.
-Siddharth and Nandini are about to be married.
-Meanwhile, his brother-in-law, who is a doctor, attends a case of a minor who was injected with steroids by Rawat's second brother Badvel and then forced into prostitution.
-When he complains to the police, he is unaware that the police officer is friends with Badvel, and is betrayed to Badvel, who kills him to silence him.
-Siddharth is unable to bear this and kills Badvel and all his men, becoming a public sensation overnight and at night when Rawat and Taxi Seth and several men to kill Siddharth, he kills them sparing Rawat and Taxi Seth.
-Siddharth becomes the reigning leader of West Bengal and a terror to Rawat's mafia and all goons on Kolkata.
+Past: Siddharth visits his sister's house in Kolkata after passing IIT in Delhi and lives with his sister, brother-in-law and fiancée Nandini.
+Siddharth's brother-in-law, who is a doctor, attends a case of a minor who was injected with steroids by Rawat's second brother Badvel and then forced into prostitution.
+When Siddharth's brother-in-law complains to the police, he is unaware that the police officer is in cahoots with Badvel, who later kills him.
+Enraged in revenge, Siddharth kills Badvel and his men, where he becomes a public sensation overnight.

-Shortly after, Siddharth seizes all of Rawat's property and distributes it to the public.
-Rawat kills the Minister, and puts the blame on Siddharth, who he stabs and throws into the Ganges.
-Rawat becomes the Minister within a week, while Siddharth survives, planning to kill Rawat.
-Cherry, after reading about his story, decides to help him.
-He, along with Jilebi, goes to the CBI Jail where Siddharth is in custody.
-He introduces himself and hatches a plan to get Siddharth exonerated.
-In court, since Siddharth admits that he committed the crime, the Judge orders that he be put to death.
+One night, Rawat, Taxi Seth and their men tries to kill Siddharth, but Siddharth fights them and warns Rawat and Taxi Seth.
+Siddharth becomes the reigning leader of West Bengal and a terror to Rawat and the Kolkata underworld, where he also seizes Rawat's property and distributes it to the public.
+Enraged, Rawat kills the Minister, and frames on Siddharth, who gets stabbed and thrown into the Ganges.
+Rawat becomes the Central Minister within a week, while Siddharth survives and plans to finish Rawat.

-Cherry enters the court, stating that he is Siddharth Naayak and the one standing there is his fan.
-Siddharth tells exactly the same story, leading to confusion.
-The judge orders the CBI to find out the real identities of the two persons within ten days.
-During that time, Siddharth manages to bring Madhu and her family, including Babji and his paternal uncle, to Kolkata, uniting Cherry and Madhu.
-The next day, Rawat calls Siddarth to come to his place to save the kidnapped school children.
+Present: After learning this, Cherry decides to help him and goes to the CBI prison where Siddharth is in custody.
+The two hatches a plan to get Siddharth exonerated.
+Siddharth and Cherry arrive at the court and both starts an argument, leading to some confusion.
+The judge orders the CBI to find out the real identities of the two persons within 10 days.
+During that time, Siddharth manages to bring Madhu and her family to Kolkata, thus uniting Cherry and Madhu.

-But Cherry eavesdrops on the conversation and goes to Rawat's place ahead of Siddharth, where he is severely attacked by Rawat.
-Siddharth reaches the place after watching a MMS sent by Rawat, saves Cherry and the two kill Rawat.
-The case is dismissed due to lack of evidence, and Siddharth is freed.
-In the end, both Siddharth and Cherry unite with their respective lovers.
+The next day, Rawat calls Siddarth to come to his place to save the kidnapped school children, but Cherry eavesdrops on the conversation and goes to Rawat's place ahead of Siddharth, where he is severely attacked by Rawat.
+Siddharth reaches the place after watching a MMS sent by Rawat, where he saves Cherry and finally kills Rawat, with a bomb.
+The case is dismissed due to lack of evidence, and Siddharth is acquitted.
+After this, Siddharth and Cherry unite with their respective lovers.